Traditional Martial Arts Are Not Fake

 Decades back Coach Matt Thornton the founder was a practitioner and teacher in Jeet Kun Do, a martial art originally developed by Bruce Lee with the foresight to develop an effective martial art that contained and mixed techniques from different martial arts.

 Regrettably, it appears that over recent years, particularly following the death of Bruce Lee, the practitioners of Jeet Kun Do began to concentrate less on practicality and more on just integrating diverse martial arts techniques, without experimenting in actual sparring to find out whether it is practical.

 Coach Matt was capable of perceiving this defect and he coined a few phrases which defined the current problem extremely well.
 Primarily, he presented the idea of “Aliveness” in martial arts, referring to the point, that if the methods are trained in preplanned routines with a collaborating training partner who doesn’t give “alive” or active opposition, attempting to counter the tactic by different ways, then the martial art is pursuing “dead patterns”, which don’t produce unquestionably essential proficiency when engaging an assailant who is frankly seeking to hurt or beat you.

-Without live opposition, there’s no mode to truly discern methods that are usable, while martial artists who stress test their strategies frequently, like in Muay Thai when sparring or Brazilian JiuJitsu when grappling wind up mastering and refining methods and strategies that are extremely effective, therefore becoming practical martial arts.
+Without live opposition, there’s no mode to truly discern usable methods, while martial artists who stress test their strategies frequently, like in Muay Thai when sparring or Brazilian JiuJitsu when grappling wind up mastering and refining methods and strategies that are extremely effective, therefore becoming practical martial arts.